nod-ai/iree-amd-aie/README.md

 ## Runtime driver setup

 To enable the runtime driver.
-You need to make sure XRT cmake package is dicoverable by cmake.
+You need to make sure XRT cmake package is discoverable by cmake.
 One option is to add it to your PATH.
 Note that with a standard setup, XRT is installed in `/opt/xilinx/xrt`.